YuHsuan0116/esp32pj/hardware/main/ws2812/README.md

 # WS2812 LED Strip Driver

-This module provides a driver for controlling WS2812 RGB LED strips using the ESP32 RMT peripheral and a software-based GRB encoder.
+This module provides a driver for controlling WS2812 RGB LED strips using the ESP32 RMT peripheral and a software-based RGB encoder.

-## Features

-- Supports arbitrary number of WS2812 LEDs
-- RMT-based waveform generation with precise timing
-- Encodes data in RGB format, MSB-first
-- Supports reset signal timing for proper latching
-- Designed for use with ESP-IDF (v4.3+)

 ## File Structure